 - Commits a violent act intended to terrorize another person.

 - Causes the evacuation of a public transportation facility, place of assembly, or a building.

 This law can be considered a “speech-based” crime, making it subjective and difficult to determine if a crime has actually been committed.
 In many cases, simply telling a neighbor you intend to hit them can result in a terroristic threat charge.

 How can you beat these charges?

-The most important thing you can do if you are facing terroristic threat charges is to obtain a skilled terroristic threat attorney in Pittsburgh.
+The most important thing you can do if you are facing terroristic threat charges is to obtain a skilled terroristic threat lawyer in Pittsburgh, PA.
 Your attorney will understand that nature of this charge and get to work building your defense.
 But how?
 Everyone’s defense strategy will vary depending on the circumstances of the alleged crime.
 Your attorney will work to prove:

 - You did not communicate a threat.

 - There was no intention of harm.

 - The statement was made in frustration or in the heat of the moment.

 Your attorney will investigate all aspects of your case, first by gathering and analyzing all evidence being used against you.
 Every effort will be made to discredit any evidence not in your favor.
 Realizing that these charges are subjective, your attorney will work to prove that the officer should not have charged you under the circumstances present at the time the alleged crime was committed.